God’s Own Country – Kerala

 From Delhi, we left for the airport to catch 1:50 PM flight to Cochin.
 The flight took off at the scheduled time and in next 2 hours it landed at Mumbai, where we had a layover of 35 minutes and in another 2 hours landed at Cochin at 6:30 pm.

 From the airport we took an auto reach Cochin (Ernaculam) railway station.
 The railway station is 30 km from the airport and takes about an hour to reach.
 By the time we reached station it was 8 in the evening, so the first task in hand was to look for a decent hotel.
 We checked out to a couple of nearby hotels but most of them did not have any availability (December is peak tourist season).
-A few more checks got us a room available at Hotel Embassy.
-The hotel had decent rooms and was within our budget.
+A few more checks got us a room available at Anupam Residency, which was hardly 700 meters from the railway station.
+The hotel had decent rooms and costed us Rs.
+1000 for a night.
 After checking in, we had dinner in a nearby restaurant and slipped into our beds.

 Day 2: Travel to Munnar